Domestic Strangulation is a Serious Form of Domestic Violence

 It is possible to avoid prison on a domestic strangulation charge.

 Domestic violence cases frequently involve allegations of strangulation or suffocation.
-Because of the serious nature of these allegations, Michigan law provides for a maximum possible prison sentence of 10 years on these cases and up to 5 years of probation.
+Because of the serious nature of these allegations, Michigan law provides for a maximum possible prison sentence of 10 years and up to 5 years of probation.
 A Domestic Violence Defense Lawyer may be able to help you avoid jail, prison, and maybe even a felony domestic strangulation charge.
+The ways top defense lawyers achieve outstanding plea bargains, dismissals, and sentence reductions are as follows:

 An injury is Not Necessary for a Domestic Strangulation Conviction